MatGeneral/PyCalc/README.md

 # PyCalc

-PyCalc is a graphical calculator made with PyQt6
+PyCalc is a GUI calculator made with PyQt6